 helping you understand your surgical options

 One thing to remember when you are navigating through this process and the decision-making regime is that each patient is different, not every diagnosis is the same; therefore, the treatment is not the same.
 While you will be meeting many women who are going through their own process and whose treatment plan may vary from yours, the decision of care for each patient varies and is unique to each patient.
 Your plan is unique to you.
+For more help on deciding which breast cancer surgery is right for you, read CBCN Advocacy Guide: Deciding Which Breast Cancer Surgery is Right for You?

 Your overall health and age may be a considerable factor in making a decision around breast cancer surgery and what you choose to do after surgery.
 Additional surgeries for breast reconstruction may be considered higher risk depending on your age and overall health, this is an important consideration to discuss with your doctor.